Rewarding Exclusive Bird Watching In Kenya Tours – Get Your Wings Up & Binoculars Ready!

 2. African Fish Eagle

-It is a large bird species with a white head, hooked-shaped beak, a brown body for the adult, and a yellow featherless face.
-It is commonly found near rivers or freshwater lakes, and they are found throughout Sub-Saharan parts of Africa.
+It is a large bird species with a white head, a hooked-shaped beak, a brown body for the adult, and a yellow, featherless face.
+It is commonly found near rivers or freshwater lakes, and they are found throughout the Sub-Saharan parts of Africa.

 3. Greater & Lesser Flamingoes